IBM/example-health-apis/README.md

     _Note: If you want to verify that the service exists later, you can use that same url that was listed in the verification step (http://my.db2.ip.addr:port/services/) to show you the services that exist on your DB2 system._

-  - Testing a DB2 Service<br/> If you want to see if this service call works, you can do so with the REST client.
+  - #### Testing a DB2 Service

+    If you want to see if this service call works, you can do so with the REST client.

     - Make sure to use the POST method and the Header with Content-Type of application/json
     - Copy the url for the service and paste it into the URL field (you can get this from the listing of services using the note above)